dburkart/fossil/docs/overview.md

 ```

 With the above results in mind we went with the MapBased mux for now in-order to allow for quick changes and low memory usage at the minor cost of some CPU performance.

+##### Server Structure
+Fossil server can be run with many logical databases being served from a single physical server instance.
+When connecting to the server you may include a database in the connection string selecting the logical database you wish to connect to for operations.

+##### Server Startup
+For each `database` config block, a logical database item is created and added to the map of databases available on the server.

+#### Client Connections and Databases
+When a request hits the server the client sets the database it is working with as the initial request which is set on each subsequent message for processing in the handlers.
+The database defaults to `default` if there is no database negotiated.

 ## Data Types (WIP)

 By default, data sent to fossil is stored as an opaque blob of bytes in the database.
 This unstructured data can not